 (a) Ahimsa: The meaning of non-violence is not to fight, not to speak bad words, not to cause pain, and to behave well towards everyone with mind, word, and deed.
 By following non-violence, others also give up enmity towards him.

 (b) Truth: The truth is not to tell lies, not to act falsely, and to be honest with everyone and always be loyal to the truth.
 From this comes the shelter of the verb in the yogi.

 (c) Stealth: Stealing means not stealing, cheating, and exploiting by mind, words, and actions, not intending to steal, not accepting bribes, not corrupting.
 If you follow this Yama, you will get more knowledge and economic benefits.

 (d) Brahmacharya: Brahmacharya means not indulging unnecessarily in pleasures, not engaging in adultery, not adopting obscenity, being virtuous, practicing good deeds, etc. When celibacy is fully established, then one’s mind, intellect, senses, and body attain extraordinary strength.

 (e) Aparigraha: It is Yama not to accumulate more wealth and luxury goods than is needed out of greed.

-(a) Sauch/Defecation: The practice of keeping the mind clean by means of cleansing the mind including the daily activities (urinating, bathing, brushing, and washing the body inside and outside, etc.) is included in Sauch/Defecation.
-Again, By following the rules of defecation, the external purification, as well as the desire towards others, is reduced, the inner cleansing, the mind happy, and the concentration in the mind. , vashikaran of senses and ability of self-realization is also obtained.
+(a) Sauch/Defecation: The practice of keeping the mind clean using cleansing the mind including the daily activities (urinating, bathing, brushing and washing the body inside and outside, etc.) is included in Sauch/Defecation.
+By following the rules of defecation, the external purification as well as the desire towards others is reduced, the inner cleansing, the mind happy, and the concentration in the mind. , vashikaran of senses and ability of self-realization is also obtained.